tdiprima/threejs-playground/Code/zoom-animations/tween.md

 ## Object-Based Tweening

-When creating a new tween, I've seen either coordinates OR an object being passed, such as `controls.target` (as in OrbitControls).
+<span style="color:#0000dd;">When creating a new tween, I've seen either coordinates OR an object being passed, such as controls.target (as in OrbitControls).</span>

 ```js
 let tween = new TWEEN.Tween(position);